Antonio Reyna: Bodan

 (Written by P.G.)

-Italy, Denmark was also a fertile ground for our beloved trains in HO / OO scale in the immediate post-war
+As well as Italy, Denmark was also a fertile ground for our beloved trains in HO / OO scale in the immediate post-war period.

 We have already spoken of Otto Michaelsen and his locomotives of different colours ….